I Am Legend (film): Plot

-As the Darkseekers attack the lab, discovering the last treatment was successful, Neville assesses the situation as the Darkseeker alpha male rams himself against a glass door to break in.
-Neville draws a vial of blood from the woman he cured, and gives it to Anna, before shutting Ethan and her inside a coal chute in the back of the lab.
-Neville then kills both himself and the attacking Darkseekers with a grenade, saving the cure.
+As the Darkseekers attack the lab, Neville discovers his treatment working when the female Darkseeker slowly turns human.
+Neville draws a vial of blood from the woman he cured, and gives it to Anna before shutting Ethan and her inside a coal chute in the back of the lab.
+Neville sacrifices himself, killing the attacking Darkseekers including the alpha male with a grenade.

-The following day, Anna and Ethan arrive at the survivors' camp in Bethel, where they are greeted by military officers and other survivors before Anna hands them the cure.
-Anna narrates how Neville's efforts and sacrifices to save humanity ultimately became legend.
+Anna and Ethan reach the survivor camp in Bethel, greeted by other survivors before Anna gives them the cure.
+Anna recounts Neville's efforts and sacrifices to save humanity, implying how he became a 'legend'.